tiagomapmarques/angular-examples_books/README.md

 This is an example SPA using Angular2 and Typescript.

 This app is based on the [Angular2-Seed](https://github.com/mgechev/angular-seed) project.
-Therefore All credit of the following features of my application are theirs:
+Therefore all credit of the following features of my application are theirs:
 - Ready to go, statically typed build system using Gulp for working with TypeScript.
 - Production and development builds.
 - Sample unit tests with Jasmine and Karma including code coverage via Istanbul.